 Reasonable accommodation may be made available, on an individual basis.
 To request accommodation, please contact HFA via email at educate@hospicefoundation.org or call 800-854-3402, or write to HFA, 1707 L Street NW, Suite 220, Washington, DC 20036.

-CONFLICT OF INTEREST:
+CONFLICT OF INTEREST

-Planners (Panelists and Review Committee Members) disclose no conflict of interest relative to this educational activity.
-None of the planners or presenters for this educational activity have relevant financial relationships to disclose with ineligible companies.
+Planners (Panelists and Reviewers) disclose no conflict of interest relative to this educational activity.

 FOR QUESTIONS, COMMENTS, OR ADDRESSING GRIEVANCES